Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Appendix

 \section{Appendix}

 {A.\arabic{equation}} {A.\arabic{lemma}} The purpose of this appendix is to verify the key relations applied in our argument.
-Notably, \eqref{eq: dabLg_k}, \eqref{eq: dabV_k}, \eqref{eq: LieVvecVac} and \eqref{eq: VvecVac} are just special cases of certain identities which hold for any sufficiently regular vector field on any differentiable manifold $M$ endowed with a metric $g$.
+Notably, \eqref{eq: dabLg_k}, \eqref{eq: LieVvecVac} and \eqref{eq: VvecVac} are just special cases of certain identities which hold for any sufficiently regular vector field on any differentiable manifold $M$ endowed with a semi-Riemannian metric $g$.
 The signature of $g$ does not play any role so it could be arbitrary.
-It is also important to be emphasized that no use of Einstein's equations or any other filed equation is applied in the derivation of the results in this appendix.
+Let us also emphasize that the derivations in this appendix make no use of Einstein's equations or any other filed equation.

-We use the notation introduced in Subsection\,\ref{keyrel} together with $\Ric^\sharp(V)$ denoting $\Ric{_a}^bV_b$ and $\Ric^\sharp(u)$ denoting $\Ric{_a}{^c}u_{cb}$ for any vector field $V$ and covariant $2$-tensor $u$.
+We use the notation introduced in Subsection\,\ref{keyrel} together with $\Ric^\sharp(Z)$ denoting $\Ric{_a}^bZ_b$ and $\Ric^\sharp(u)$ denoting $\Ric{_a}{^c}u_{cb}$ for any vector field $Z$ and covariant $2$-tensor $u$.